junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB26/SPN-Cat-whole-novel.md

 > (1991 is turning point John turns from Matt Cohen version to Jeffery Dean Morgan version)
 >
+> **somewhere** along the line: John gives Dean sleep/wake reflective training.
+Startle wake him enough times to make sure he's alert enough even in his sleep so that he can reflexively fire gun even when he's just startled awake (very messed up parenting, like military training)
+>
 > **1992 (Dean 13y, Sam 9y)**: Sam has imaginary friend Sully, Dean/John hunt without Sam, Dean promise will talk to John about letting Sam join hunt (Dean ask Cat to be with Sam)
 >
-> **1992.6.21 (Dean 13y, Sam 9y):** Sammy was afraid of the thing in the closet, John gave him a .45 and told him to shoot it the next time he
+> **1992.6.21 (Dean 13y, Sam 9y):** Sammy was afraid of the thing in the closet, John gave him a .45 and told him to shoot it the next time he saw the thing in the closet, he knew what to do
+>
+> 1992 (Dean 13y, Sam 9y): John teaches Sam how to drive (or John asks Dean to teach Sam).
+Dean knows how to drive at nine, so Sam needs to.
+They could second backup in case they're too wounded/tired to drive, need a way out quickly.
 >
 > **1993.1 (Dean 14y, Sam 10y)**: Rooster Sunrise Motel, Wadsworth, Ohio; Baba Yaga case (Caitlin, Travis Johnson)
 >